-A decision tree algorithm divides the data set into branches (using true and false eriterioncriteria), which further segregate into other branches until a leaf node (or result node) is reached.
+A decision tree algorithm divides the data set into branches (using true and false criterion), which further segregate into other branches until a leaf node (or result node) is reached.
 Multiple trees are constructed by randomly sampling data points multiple times (e.g. bootstrap method).
-Hence, an individual tree can be considered as a unique tree (hence unique output).
+Hence, an individual tree can be considered as unique tree (hence unique output).
 RF uses a bagging technique, that means the RF model consists of many individual decision trees and aggregated predictions are used for the final prognosis.
 A distinct advantage of RF regression is that it is relatively accurate and very easy to set up.
 RF can also behave like a non-linear regression method.
 As RF adds randomness to the decision procedure, instead of relying on the most important explanatory variables, it searches for the best variable among random subsets.
-This ensures

-130 that the final output does not rely heavily on a single explanatory variable, thereby avoiding over-fitting (e.g. Kotsiantis, 2013).
-We use RF Regression from the Python package Sci-kit learn (Pedregosa et al., 2011) with two options: random_state=0, and bootstrap=True.
+This ensures that the final output does not rely heavily on a single explanatory variable, thereby avoiding over-fitting (e.g. Kotsiantis, 2013).
+We use RF Regression from the Python package Sci-kit learn (Pedregosa et al., 2011) with two options: random state=0, and bootstrap=True.

-Initially, TOMCAT zonal mean ozone profiles are linearly interpolated in log-pressure space on to 43 equidistant (12 per decade) pressure levels (1000-0.1 hPa, MLS pressure levels), followed by spatial interpolation onto 72 SWOOSH latitude

-- 135 bins at 2.5° resolution.
+Initially, TOMCAT zonal mean ozone profiles are linearly interpolated in log-pressure space on to 43 equidistant (12 per decade) pressure levels (1000-0.1 hPa, MLS pressure levels), followed by spatial interpolation onto 72 SWOOSH latitude bins at 2.5° resolution.
 SWOOSH data are obtained via https://csl.noaa.gov/groups/csl8/swoosh/.
 Then, we calculate the ozone difference (dO_3) between SWOOSH and model ozone profiles for the 1991-1998 and 2005-2016 time periods (total 20 years).
 For the calculation of dO_3 values, we use the gap-filled SWOOSH data product.
-SWOOSH data ranges from 316 to 1 hPa (31 pressure levels), hence dO_3 -for pressure levels below 316 hPa are linearly extrapolated by approximating dO_3 at 1000 hPa to be about 0.01 ppm.
-Similarly, for levels above 1 hPa, we use linear interpolation assuming that dO_3 at 0.1 hPa is about -0.1 - 140 ppm, based on bias seen with respect to Aura MLS measurements (Livesey et al., 2020). the ML-TOMCAT values are set to latitudinally and monthly varying climatological values from Logan (1999) which are also used in stratospheric TOMCAT simulations.
+SWOOSH data ranges from 316 to 1 hPa (31 pressure levels), hence dO_3 for pressure levels below 316 hPa are linearly extrapolated by approximating dO_3 at 1000 hPa to be about 0.01 ppm.
+Similarly, for levels above 1 hPa, we use linear interpolation assuming that dO_3 at 0.1 hPa is about -0.1 ppm, based on bias seen with respect to Aura MLS measurements (Livesey et al., 2020).